1technophile/OpenMQTTGateway/docs/use/actuators.md

 This module enables to actuate things by giving to a GPIO a HIGH or LOW value corresponding to an MQTT topic.
 Example usage: Connect a transistor to power a relay, connect a led...

-So as to pilot the pin use the following commands with [simple receiving](../upload/pio.md#api):
+So as to pilot the GPIO use the following commands with [simple receiving](../upload/pio.md#api):

 OFF command:
 `mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF/setOFF -m 15`